merlyescalona/ngsphy/README.md

 ## Citation

 - If you use NGSphy, please cite:
-    - Escalona, M, Rocha S and Posada D. *NGSphy: phylogenomic simulation of NGS data*. bioRxiv 197715; doi: https://doi.org/10.1101/197715
+    - Escalona, M, Rocha S and Posada D. (2018) *NGSphy: phylogenomic simulation of NGS data*.
+Bioinformatics; doi: https://doi.org/10.1093/bioinformatics/bty146
     - Sukumaran, J and Holder MT.
 (2010). *DendroPy: A Python library for phylogenetic computing*.
 Bioinformatics 26: 1569-1571.

 - if running ART cite also: